 (Often referred to as alt tags)

 Keywords in the alt attribute of an image tag used to be a best practice.
-In 2017, it’s best to describe the image for what it actually is and leave out the keyword unless it’s natural.
+In 2017, it’s best to describe the image for what it actually is and leave out the keyword unless it’s natural to include it.

 Example: When you upload this picture to your website, it will have a title.
 In the attribues below you will see “manpaintswall.jpg is the title of the image.
 Yet the alt description shows

-The alt tag is used by screen readers, the browsers used by blind and visually impaired people, to tell them what is on the image.
-The title attribute is shown as a tooltip when you hover over the element, so in case of an image button, the button could contain an extra call-to-action, like “Buy product X now for $19!”.
+The alt attribute is used by screen readers, the browsers used by blind and visually impaired people, to tell them what is on the image.

 If painting is your keyword, then using it here is quite natural.
 However if “buying paint” is your keyword phrase, it might look unnatural to stuff it in there and in doing so could trip Google’s spam filters.

 If you are using WordPress, simply hover over the picture and click the pencil to edit the image.
-Make the change in the advanced options: Image Title Attribute.
+Make the change in the advanced options.

 Where alt text is displayed when a mouse hovers over an image, a caption shown below the picture in plain sight.